benjaminrsherman/no-nn-simulator/README.md

 ## What does this extension do?

-- Artificially throttles internet connection for all "un-allowed sites"
+- Artificially throttles internet connection to 5mb/s for all "un-allowed sites"
 - Displays popup for all "censored" sites recommending switching to the equivalent "sponsored"
+- Prevents the loading of images, plugins and javascript on "un-allowed sites"

 ## Special sites
 "Censored" Sites | Equivalent "Sponsored" Site